Unsatisfactory academic progress procedure

-Academic progress is usually identified as unsatisfactory when a postgraduate researcher has not met the requirements set out in the code of practice for research degree candidatures
+Academic progress is usually identified as unsatisfactory when a postgraduate researcher has not met their responsibilities set out in the code of practice for research degree candidatures

 The unsatisfactory academic progress procedure can be initiated at any stage in your candidature (both before and after the transfer stage and during the overtime period).
 If your progress is classed as unsatisfactory you will be interviewed by your postgraduate research tutor and supervisor(s).